DevExpress/dotnet-eud/interface-elements-for-web/articles/grid/data-editing/add-and-delete-grid-rows.md

 ---
-title: Add and Delete Grid Rows
+title: Add and Delete Rows
 author: Bogdan Harchenko
 legacyId: 4138
 ---
-# Add and Delete Grid Rows
+# Add and Delete Rows
-## Add a Record
+## Add a Row
-To create a new record:
+To create a new row:
 * Click **New**.

 	![ASPxGridView_AddDelete](../../../images/img7081.png)